krivka/pbccv3/README.md

 Then run glue.sh with SDCC_HOME environment variable set to the repository root.

 After that, it's just good old autoconf; ./configure; make

+Tests need to have the tools compiled in test/src/tools (Makefile)

+Then, from the test/src folder, run ./check